michaelcourcy/audit-tool/readme.md

 ## Goal

-This tool aims to create a quick audit of your backup management on your cluster.
+Create an audit of your Kasten backup on your cluster.

 ## Features